-"I see Him, but not now; I behold Him, but not near.
-A STAR will come out of Jacob; a scepter will rise out of Israel, He will crush the foreheads of Moab, the Skulls of all the people of Sheth.
-Edom will be conquered; Seir, His enemy, will be conquered, but Israel will grow strong."
+"I see Him, but not now; I perceive Him, but not near.
+A STAR will come from Jacob, and a scepter will arise from Israel, He will smash the forehead of Moab, and strike down all the Shethites.
+Edom will become a possession; Seir will become a possession of its enemies, but Israel will be triumphant."

-Fourth oracle of the soothsayer Balaam - Numbers: 24:17-18
+(Fourth oracle of the soothsayer Balaam) Numbers 24:17-18

 Ok, first of all, forget everything you've learned from Christmas Carols.
 The scripture never says that there were three wise men who made the journey from Persia to Bethlehem.
 They probably didn't ride camels either (Parthians traveled on horseback).
-So More than likely there was a very large contingent of Parthian nobles who showed up on Herod's doorstep with a heavily armed escort.
+So, more than likely, there was a very large contingent of Parthian nobles who showed up on Herod's doorstep with a heavily armed escort.
 Remember, that Herod had fought against these people and expelled them from Jerusalem some 30 plus years earlier.
 It would have been utter foolishness for three unarmed Persian Magi to show up unannounced at Herod's palace.
 They would have never been seen or heard from again!
-No this was undoubtedly a large delegation who had come to pay tribute to the new King of the Jews.
+No, this was undoubtedly a large delegation who had come to pay tribute to the new King of the Jews.
 And since they had no great love for Herod, they were probably pretty happy about it!
 Their surprise announcement of this new king absolutely terrified Herod The Great, who was already naturally paranoid, without any outside assistance.
 A highly placed Roman dignitary once said, "I'd rather be Herod's dog than one of his sons."
 This was because Herod had killed some of his own children, because he was afraid that they might take his crown.
 Word of a potential new king would have driven this already insane despot to a whole new level of madness.

-The first question that we must ask is; How did the Persian astrologers know that the new star that they had seen was a sign of a new king of Israel?
+The first question that we must ask is: How did the Persian astrologers know that the new star that they had seen was a sign of a new king of Israel?
 Well, the answer is actually pretty simple.
-The ancestors of these Persian Magi had spent a great deal of time with the prophet Daniel, and were undoubtedly familiar with his prophecies.
+The ancestors of these Persian Magi had spent a great deal of time with the prophet Daniel and they were undoubtedly familiar with his prophecies.
 Furthermore, even pagans like Balaam had long known that a great king would one day come to Israel.
 Daniel, in his writings, had predicted to the day when The Anointed One would come and present Himself in Jerusalem to be crucified (Daniel 9).
 These Persian astrologers knew to be looking for the "star" that was foretold by the pagan prophet Balaam; and, thanks to Daniel, they knew roughly at what time period in history to be especially on the lookout!
-Also, by the time Jesus was born, even the Parthians would have had access to The Septuagint (Greek version of

-The Old Testament), so they were no doubt in full awareness and expectation of the coming Jewish Messiah, who was destined to rule over the entire world.
+Also, by the time Jesus was born, even the Parthians would have had access to The Septuagint (Greek version of The Old Testament), so they were no doubt in full awareness and expectation of the coming Jewish Messiah, who was destined to rule over the entire world.
 Not to mention, the insight they must have received from the many Jews who had remained behind in Persia, preferring them to the Romans.
 God always has a way to accomplish what He desires.